va9id/wordle/README.md

 # Wordle
 **Author: Vahid**
 -----------------
 The popular puzzle game Wordle but in Java!
-The game was implemented using the Model View Controller (MVC) design pattern.
+The game was developed using the Model View Controller (MVC) design pattern.
 ------------------
 To run the project executable:
 1. Download the project zip file.